How Does Travel Nursing Work? Frequently Asked Questions

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at 866-892-1562.

-Travel nursing has been getting plenty of chatter lately, and for good reason.
-This unique opportunity for nurses provides many benefits worth exploring.
-As you think about how to use a Bachelor of Science in Nursing (BSN) degree from Concordia University, St. Paul, you may wonder, how does travel nursing work, and what are the benefits?
+As you think about how to use a Bachelor of Science in Nursing (BSN) degree from Concordia University, St. Paul, you may wonder: How does travel nursing work and what are the benefits?

 What Does a Travel Nurse Do?

-Having a Bachelor of Science in Nursing degree is the preferred level of education for traveling nurses, so earning a BSN rather than an associate degree will open far more doors for you with travel nursing.
+Having a Bachelor of Science in Nursing degree is the preferred level of education for traveling nurses, so earning a BSN rather than an associate degree will open more doors for you in this field.

 If you want to get started with travel nursing sooner, CSP’s ABSN program can prepare you to be a practice-ready nurse in 16 months.
-Then with a BSN, you will be able to jump into this lucrative and sought-after field shortly after graduation from CSP.
+With a BSN, you will be able to pursue this career path after you have gained several years of clinical experience.

 Travel nursing introduces a variety of benefits and challenges compared to traditional nursing, and it is helpful to go into this field with a clear understanding.